FIVAN0/capacitor-sunmi-printer/README.md

 Set custom print font.

-typeface → specify the custom font name you're about to use.
+typeface → specify the custom font name you’re about to use.
 Currently only vector font supported, and the font needs to be preset in the app assets directory.

 Note 1: this interface can expand the default font type in the printer for you to use a custom font.
 However, you have to adjust the line spacing and line width due to the inconsistent inner width of each font.